ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Lootfilter

 You can use any lootfilter you want.
 If you don't have the recognition phrase in your lootfilter, the recipe rules will be added to the top of your existing lootfilter (which overwrites some rules, working on a fix).
 When the recognition phrase is added, the app will only change the styles in within the phrases.
 That means you can decide where the recipe rules should be modified.

+Don't forget to refresh your lootfilter ingame everytime the itemtypes change!

 ###### Recoginition Phrases:
  - Chaos Recipe Start: "#Chaos Recipe Enhancer by kosace Chaos Recipe Start"